 New Biologic Entity (NBE) Research in Switzerland

 Investing in groundbreaking technologies, platforms and facilities ensures that we will continue to drive innovation within our pipeline.
-In 2006, the Glenmark Biologics Research Centre opened in Neuchâtel, Switzerland.
-The Swiss research center focuses on the discovery and development of new biological entities comprising GBR 830, an anti-OX40 monoclonal antibody in development to treat atopic dermatitis, as well as other monoclonal antibodies based on Glenmark’s BEAT® [Bispecific Engagement by Antibodies based on the T-cell receptor] platform.
-Operations in Switzerland include end-to-end capabilities to discover New Biological Entities (NBEs) and develop them from inception through preclinical and clinical studies.
+In 2006, the Glenmark Biologics Research Centre opened in the canton of Neuchâtel, Switzerland.
+Our newest translational discovery center in Lausanne was opened in 2018.
+Both Swiss research centers focus on the discovery and development of NBEs, comprising GBR 830, an anti-OX40 monoclonal antibody being developed to treat atopic dermatitis, as well as other monoclonal antibodies based on Glenmark’s BEAT® [Bispecific Engagement by Antibodies based on the T-cell receptor] platform.
+Operations in Switzerland include end-to-end capabilities to discover and develop NBEs from inception through preclinical and clinical studies.

 New Chemical Entity (NCE) Research in India

-Located in Mahape, on the outskirts of Mumbai, India, our R&D center has end-to-end capabilities for discovery and development of New Chemical Entities (NCEs), from target selection to clinical development.
+Located in Mahape, on the outskirts of Mumbai, India, our R&D center has end-to-end capabilities for discovery and development of NCEs, from target selection to clinical development.
 The 125,000-square-foot research facility is equipped with the state-of-the-art infrastructure required to carry out research activities like medicinal chemistry, process and analytical chemistry, in vitro and in vivo studies, as well as project management.